 Multi-Jurisdictional Club League

-The GLSL is a "Multi-Jurisdictional Club League", a recreational-only league formed from teams from multiple clubs, managed by a separate league executive (as opposed to being managed by any one club).
-Within the context of the OSA, a MJCL operates at the lowest level of the competitive tiers, the same level as a single-club league.
+The GLSL is a "Multi-Jurisdictional Club League" (MJCL), a recreational-only league formed from teams from multiple clubs, managed by a separate league executive (as opposed to being managed by any one club).
+Within the context Ontario Soccer (OS), a MJCL operates at the lowest level of the competitive tiers, the same level as a single-club league.

 The primary purpose of a MJCL is to provide a venue for competition among geographically-adjacent clubs who are individually too small to form sufficient teams to provide appropriate development opportunities for recreational players.